List of N Idioms:

 - My husband works for the military so it’s common for him to get deployed at a moment’s notice.

 - Do you have your ticket ready?
-I want to be ready to board the plane at a moment’s notice so we can get a good seat.
+I want to be ready to board the train at a moment’s notice so we can get a good seat.

 - I told my boss that I was really sorry but I wouldn’t be able to work this weekend on such short notice.